Mortgage

 Must own and stay in the home for five years for full forgiveness

-Loan amount may be lower than with some other programs, depending on amount of first mortgage
+Loan amount may be lower than with some other programs, depending on amount of the first mortgage

 Hometown Heroes

-The Florida Hometown Heroes program offers a package of homebuying assistance for eligible community workforce employed full-time in the state.
-The program matches participants with an affordable mortgage, down payment assistance and help with mortgage closing costs.
-It’s available to frontline workers such as childcare employees, firefighters, teachers, police and active military or veterans.
+The Florida Hometown Heroes program offers a package of homebuying assistance for eligible community workers employed full-time in the state.
+The program matches participants with an affordable first mortgage with low interest rates and helps with down payment and mortgage closing costs through a 0% second mortgage.
+It’s a good option for frontline workers such as firefighters, teachers, law enforcement officers and active military members or veterans who wish to benefit from lower mortgage interest rates and need more down payment and closing cost assistance than is offered by other programs.

 Requirements